 Subwoofer placement is very important because it determines the amount and quality of bass you will experience.
 Most people place their subwoofer in front of the room or in one of the corners of the floor.

-However, some people may choose to place their sub on a desk; maybe a computer desk or regular desk.
-So, is this ok? can you place your subwoofer on your desk?
+However, some people may choose to place their sub on a desk; maybe a computer desk or a regular desk.
+So, is this ok?
+Can you place your subwoofer on your desk?

 We do not advise that you place your subwoofer on your desk.
 Doing this can cause a lot of vibrations and rattling.
 A better option is to place the sub on the floor on an isolation platform or decoupling material.
 You can also isolate the sub from the floor and then place it in one of the corners, in the center of the room, or behind the couch.

 Below we will further explain why you shouldn’t place your subwoofer on a desk and what your better options are.

 Many people believe they can place their sub anywhere in the room and it will make no difference.
 That is not true.

 So, why do people choose to place their subwoofers on their desks?